TRIPLE-CHIST-ERA/sparql-api-codegen/README.md

 A CLI tool to automatically generate a python package from a SPARQL endpoint VoID description.

+It will generate a folder with all requirements for publishing a modern python package containing the classes to automatically work with the data in the endpoint.

+Features:

 * Each class in the endpoint will be defined as a python class, with fields for each predicates available on a class.
 * It will use the classes and predicates labels from their ontology when possible to generate the python classes and their fields
 * Type annotations are used for better autocompletion